HigginTown/HouseDivided/README.md

  - For two senators Alice and Bob, how much does the voting behavior of Alice tell me about the voting behavior of Bob?
 This is the infleunce Alice has on Bob.
  - Senators can also be influential on the outcome.
 How much does knowing the vote of Alice tell me about the final outcome of the vote?
 The more influential the senator, the more information we gain about the final vote outcome.

+Other motivating questions for the project include
+ - Can we find a minimal subset of senators such that knowledge of their votes reuslts in 0 uncerainty about the outcome of a final vote?
+ - Can we find a minimal subset of senators such that knowlege of their party label and voting bevior allows us to predict with 100% accuracy the party label of an unknown senator with a given voting record?

 ### The strategy